Working with Local GPAs

 Creating Local GPAs

-- To create a Local GPA, open the Management panel on the Menu Bar, then click Local GPAs.
+- Using the Menu Bar, open the Management panel, then click Local GPAs.

 - Click New Local GPA.

-- Select the classifications included in the calculation.
-Most courses fall into the Not Applicable category, as this is the default category used when a course does not fall into one of the other categories (i.e., Advanced Placement, Honors, etc.).
-If building a Local GPA, consider selecting Not Applicable in this section.
+- Select the course classifications included in the calculation.
+Most courses fall into the Not Applicable category, as this is the default category used when a course does not match any of the other categories (e.g., Advanced Placement, Honors, etc.).
+We recommend including Not Applicable in your template.

 - Select the academic year(s) included in the calculation.